-Each suit of the minor arcana has the same range of card characters in the following order: king, (father) queen (mother and the king's equal, albeit more subtle), knight (son) and page (younger version of that son).
-Following these court cards, the minor arcana continues with the ace (that is like a card #1) and then cards numbered 2 until 10.
+Each suit of the minor arcana has the same range of card characters in the following order: king (father), queen (mother and the king's equal, albeit more subtle), knight (son) and page (younger version of that son) that are ready to actively learn how to proceed along a new path of learning.
+Following these court cards, the minor arcana continues with the ace (that is like card #1).
+Ace cards represent the idea of a new beginning (and therefore less action-oriented than pages).
+Then the cards numbered 2 until 10 follow.

 For the most part, the progression of the cards tells a story that follows similar sequential stages of growth and maturity of a young person who has left his family of origin to venture into the world.
 For instance, the knight often connects with peers and enjoys a honeymoon stage of that experience before then having bad experiences from which he must learn.
 These experiences sometimes throws him off course before he finally knows how to proceed correctly on his mission.
 As suggested, each suit starts with the knight becoming prepared for the challenge of the suit with the Ace card.
 A disembodied hand, likely that of an angel or the knight seems to reach across dimensions as symbolized by its disembodiment piercing through clouds to offer or collect the symbol of the prize or pure potential of the suit.
 For instance, the suit of cups starts with an overflowing cup in the hand.
 The full potential is already within the knight.
 So this card is a call to action (CTA) to master that potential.